Observability Needs an Architecture Reset

 Infinite capacity, 11 nines of durability, a fraction of the cost of SSDs.
 No replication needed — S3 handles it.

-Elastic Compute
+On-Demand Compute

 Compute scales out instantly for heavy dashboards or incident investigations, and scales to zero when nobody’s querying.
 No fixed clusters.
 No idle tax.